telerik/fiddler-everywhere-docs/capture-traffic/remote-devices/capturing-from-remote-macos.md

 ---
-title: Capturing Traffic from Remote Devices
+title: Capturing Traffic from macOS Devices
 description: "Capture HTTP(S) traffic from other computers, smartphones, tablets, and smart devices on your network."
 type: how-to
 slug: fiddler-capture-macos-computers